adririos98/nfs-server/README.md

 # nfs-server
 NFS Server description.

-# erichough/nfs-server

-A lightweight, robust, flexible, and containerized NFS server.

 ## Why?

 This is the only containerized NFS server that offers **all** of the following features: